hrakaroo/glob-library-go/README.md

 ## Why

-This is a port of my https://github.com/hrakaroo/glob-library-java library to Go.
-All of the code (including tests) have been pulled over and converted.
+Port of the https://github.com/hrakaroo/glob-library-java library to Go.
+All code (including tests) have been pulled over and converted.
 Everything compiles and all tests pass.
+Main benchmark for GlobEngine is is done.
-I still want to run some benchmarks before calling it "done".
+Still have a couple of additional benchmarks to run before calling it officially done, but it's pretty close.

-I also acknowledge that this library isn't as _needed_ for Go since Go ships with it's own https://go.dev/src/path/filepath/match.go and https://pkg.go.dev/v.io/v23/glob which looks to operate pretty similar.
+### Related work

+There are already several glob implementations (https://go.dev/src/path/filepath/match.go and https://pkg.go.dev/v.io/v23/glob among others), but most seem to be focused on file paths and treat slash as a hard separator.

 ## Code Coverage